mail4metablocks/navigate-directories/README.md

     Navigate to any directory on the file system.
     Go back to the previous directory.
-    Display the directory structure in a table format.
+    Display the directory structure in a table format